Cliffy2000/basketball-ai/README.md

 ### 0.2.4
 - Changed editor version to avoid animator controller freezing bug.
+- Allowed the ball to change color back after scoring.

 ### 0.2.3
 - Added player animations to the game.